adrelanos/Whonix-documentation/Comparison with Others.md

 ^4^ Workstation doesn't know it's own external IP address.
 ^5^ Prevented by firewall.
 ^6^ VM replaces the IP with an internal LAN IP, which is safe.
+^7^ Fail, because it already failed against a VM exploit.
+^8^ Usually not run behind a physically isolated Whonix-Gateway.
 </font>

 ### Network Time related